KyberNetwork/fpr-sdk.js/README.md

 Reserve SDK allows you to interact with KyberNetwork's reserve smart contracts as if they were JavaScript objects.
 It's composed of two main class:

 - [Deployer](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js/class/src/deployer.js~Deployer.html) class  provides an easy way of deploying a Reserve.
 It needs only the [web3 provider](https://web3js.readthedocs.io/en/1.0/web3.html)  to init and after deployment, it returns a set of [addresses](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js/class/src/addresses.js~Addresses.html) for required contracts.
-- [Reserve object](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js/class/src/reserve.js~Reserve.html) which allows user to manage the basic tasks regarding SDK,of which are:
+- [Reserve](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js/class/src/reserve.js~Reserve.html) class which allows user to manage the basic tasks regarding SDK,of which are:
   * Permission management via [baseContract](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js/class/src/base_contract.js~BaseContract.html) property
-  * set rates and get rates from the contracts.
+  * control conversion and sanity rates and get rates from the contracts.
 More on set Rates operations at [Kyber's developer guide](https://developer.kyber.network/docs/ReservesGuide#step-3-setting-token-conversion-rates-prices).
 These set rates operations are methods implemented in this Reserve Object.
   * secure funds, which is to control fund withdrawal and enable/ disable trade at desired.
 These operations are methods implemented in this Reserve Object.

 Detailed APIs can be seen from here [Reserve SDK.js docs](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js).